codevance-sas/Nodal-API/README.md

 3. **Using Swagger UI with Authentication**:
    - Navigate to `/docs` in your browser
-   - Call the `/auth/dev-token` endpoint with your email
+   - Use the `/auth/login` endpoint to log in with your credentials
    - Copy the `access_token` from the response
    - Click the "Authorize" button at the top of the page
    - Enter the token in the format: `Bearer your_token_here`